VenturaNotes/Knowledge/- Topics/posterior capsular opacification.md

 ## Synthesis
 -
 ## Source [^1]
-- progressive clouding of the posterior lens capsule due to Elschnig pearls and proliferation of lens fibres following extracapsular cataract extraction by phacoemulsification.
+- progressive clouding of the posterior lens capsule due to Elschnig pearls and proliferation of lens fibers following extracapsular cataract extraction by phacoemulsification.
 This can lead to clouding of vision and is treated with YAG laser capsulotomy.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]